 Violations of your right to reasonable privacy may result in sanctions against your employer and a right to money damages, depending on the case.

-If an employer illegally acts against an employee because of the use of alcohol or drug rehabilitation leave, the employee may file a claim with the Division of Labor Standards Enforcement of the Department of Industrial Relations.
+Suppose an employer illegally retaliates against an employee for using alcohol or drug rehabilitation leave.
+In that case, the employee may file a claim with the Division of Labor Standards Enforcement of the Department of Industrial Relations.

-The Division will review the employee’s claim for illegal actions on the part of the employer.
+The Division will review the employee’s claim of illegal actions by the employer.
 If the employee’s rights were violated, he or she may be entitled to:

 - reinstatement, and